Gio Urshela

-Giovanny Urshela Salcedo (born October 11, 1991) is a Colombian professional baseball third baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Cleveland Indians, Toronto Blue Jays, New York Yankees, Minnesota Twins, Los Angeles Angels, Detroit Tigers, Atlanta Braves, and Athletics.
+Giovanny Urshela Salcedo (born October 11, 1991) is a Colombian former professional baseball third baseman who played in Major League Baseball (MLB) from 2015 to 2025.
+He played for the Cleveland Indians, Toronto Blue Jays, New York Yankees, Minnesota Twins, Los Angeles Angels, Detroit Tigers, Atlanta Braves, and Athletics.
 Urshela made his MLB debut in 2015 with Cleveland.

 Career

 Cleveland Indians

 Urshela signed with the Cleveland Indians as an international free agent in July 2008.
 He made his professional debut in 2009, playing for the Dominican Summer League Indians and the Arizona League Indians.